Handouts

 This article is a must-read, as it is key to understanding the basis of the “government lite” model.

-After speaking with residents across the greater Perdido area, the boundaries illustrated on the maps below were identified as what many considered to be “Perdido.”
-Residents often referred to themselves as living in Perdido Key, Perdido Bay, or Perdido.
-Additionally, the borders corresponded almost exactly to the boundaries of four voting precincts (numbered on one of the maps below), and precisely followed boundaries of US census tract blocks.
+After speaking with residents across the greater Perdido area, those within the boundaries illustrated here identified as what many considered to be “Perdido.”
+Residents often referred to themselves as living in Perdido Key, Perdido Bay, or Perdido, as opposed to “Westside.”
+Additionally, the borders corresponded almost exactly to the boundaries of four voting precincts (67, 73, 95, and 105), and precisely followed boundaries of US census tract blocks.
+Additional discussions with the feasibility study firm and project leaders led to the addition of Ferguson airfield and surrounding area (in the northeast corner of Perdido, a segment of precinct 55), and the Coral Creek/Preserve at Perdido/Target area (between Dog Track, Blue Angel, and Sorrento).